baoyachi/shadow-rs/README.md

 You can use this crate to programmatically check where a binary came from and how it was built.

+Currently, integration into **wasm** is also supported.
+For detailed settings, please refer to the link [example_wasm](https://github.com/baoyachi/shadow-rs/tree/master/example_wasm).

 ![build_module](./build_module.png)

 # Note on Caching